Rampart Range Road

 Where is Rampart Range Road?

-Is the Rampart Range Road unpaved?
+Is Rampart Range Road unpaved?

-The scenic road is totally unpaved.
-The quality of the road varies but all is traversable by automobile and a four-wheel drive vehicle is not necessary.
+The scenic road is entirely unpaved.
+The quality of the road varies, but all sections are traversable by automobile, and a four-wheel-drive vehicle is not necessary.
 However, if you own a four-wheeler or a dirt bike, you will find an abundance of challenging trails to enjoy and test your mettle.
-Changing conditions, natural hazards, as well as oncoming traffic may be encountered.
-The road features some steep parts, with a maximum gradient of 11%.

 How long is Rampart Range Road?

-Is the Rampart Range Road open?
+Is Rampart Range Road open?

-When was the Rampart Range Road built?
+When was Rampart Range Road built?